 The LG S75Q is better than the LG S65Q.
 The S75Q is a 3.1.2 setup, and it supports Dolby Atmos content found on lots of streaming platforms, unlike the S65Q.
 The 3.1 S65Q is still a solid pick for you if you just watch TV shows and music.

 The Sonos Beam (Gen 2) is a small, standalone soundbar with a slightly different design than the LG S75Q.
 The Sonos is more versatile overall, as it's a 5.0 setup with better soundstage and surround performances.
-That said, the LG comes with a dedicated sub, and it's able to reproduce more low-bass than the Sonos.
-You're able to add a sub to the Sonos if you want, though.
+That said, the LG comes with a dedicated sub and reproduces more low-bass than the Sonos.
+You can add a sub to the Sonos if you want, though.

 Depending on your listening habits, you may prefer either the LG SP7Y or the LG S75Q.
 The SP7Y is a 5.1 setup with better soundstage and surround performances.
 However, it doesn't support Dolby Atmos content like the 3.1.2 S75Q.
 If you watch a lot of surround content, the SP7Y is better, but you can always add rear speakers to the S75Q if you want Atmos support.